-Calm sports a simplistic design that's easy to navigate, so you can help your mind in any way.
-There are different programs available depending on what you are trying to do, ranging from training your mind, to calming down anxiety, or just trying to get to sleep.
-Calm really is the all-in-one mental health app that everyone should try out.
+Calm sports a simplistic design that's easy to navigate so that you can help your mind in any way.
+There are different programs available depending on what you're trying to do, ranging from training your mind to calming anxiety or getting better sleep.
+Calm is the all-in-one mental health app everyone should try.

-There are a lot of different types of mental health apps on the Play Store.
-While something like Calm helps you to meditate or get some sleep, What's Up takes a different approach.
+There are many different types of mental health apps on the Play Store.
+While something like Calm helps you meditate or get some sleep, What's Up takes a different approach.

 What's Up is a free application designed to help you keep track of your thoughts and feelings.
 There's a built-in game called "Get Grounded" that includes more than 100 different questions to get your mind off of whatever is bothering you and back into the right place.

-It can be a pain to manage your finances, especially over long periods of time.
+Managing your finances can be a pain, especially over long periods.
 Balancing a checkbook is tedious and downright annoying.
-Now's as good of a time as ever to get started on the right path so you can save up for that big gift to yourself, or the trip you want to take.
+But now's a good time to start down the right path to save up for that big gift to yourself or the trip you've wanted to take.

 There are a lot of budget tracking apps on the Play Store, but one of the most reliable options has been Mint.
-The app has been around for years and has been updated with support for an array of new features.
+The app has been around for years and was updated with support for many new features.

 Instead of fiddling around with different categories and manually entering your spending, Mint keeps track of everything automatically.
-You will need to sign in with your various bank and credit card accounts but then, all of your information and spending habits are displayed in an easy-to-understand interface.
+First, of course, you will need to sign in with your various bank and credit card accounts, but then, all of your information and spending habits are displayed in an easy-to-understand interface.

 AndroMoney is another one of those apps for those who want to manually track the comings and goings of their bank accounts.
 There's support for multiple currencies for those who travel abroad, while currency rates are synced with Google's currency tracking.

-The app is available on iOS, Android, and the web, but you will need to create an account in order to take advantage of cross-platform syncing.
-There are even achievements that can be unlocked the more that you track and the more that you use AndroMoney.
+The app is available on iOS, Android, and the web, but you will need to create an account to take advantage of cross-platform syncing.
+There are even achievements you can unlock the more you track, and the more you use AndroMoney.

-Gone are the days of being afraid of investing your money because of it being handled by someone else.
+Gone are the days of being afraid of investing your money because it's handled by someone else.
 Robinhood makes it possible for you to invest money right from your phone, regardless of whether it's in stocks or crypto-currency.
-Then, you'll be provided with real-time data, relevant news, and notifications for important events.
+Then, you're given real-time data, relevant news, and notifications for important events.

-The app is beautifully designed, and even gives you a free stock when signing up.
-Plus, you can earn more free stocks if you start inviting your friends to get in on the fun.
-View all of the news and information relevant to stocks that you are interested in, along with the ability to create lists to follow the stocks you care about.
+The app is beautifully designed and even gives you free stock when signing up.
+Plus, you can earn more free stocks once you start inviting friends to join the fun.
+View all the news and information relevant to stocks you're interested in, along with the ability to create lists to follow the stocks you care about.